jamesguo71/BlockBet/README.md

 ### Bet

+The Bet module consists of 4 classes.
+The bet class with two sub classes of open bets and closed bets and a BetList class.

+Open bet objects are bets submitted by users in the UI that have an attatched expiration time.
+Closed bets are bets that have been called by a user.

-The Bet module takes in new and called bets from the GUI and sends them out to the network.
-It also maintains a list of valid open bets that the GUI is able to call.
+The BetList takes in new and called bets from the GUI and sends them out to the network.
+Additionally, it contains functionality to allow the GUI to get lists of all open bets or bets associated with a particualar user.
+The BetList also supplies the blockchain with a list of bets to put onto each sucessfully computed block.

 ### GUI